-An investor could sell their unit on the open market subject to the Hotel Agreement and there being an available buyer.
+An investor could sell their unit on the open market subject to the Hotel Agreement.

-Mr W's investment
+Mr S's investment

-Mr W paid around £32,000 for 50% of a unit.
-The SIPP also took on a mortgage for the remainder of the purchase price.
-The initial and current amounts of the mortgage are unknown.
-Mr W's investment was made in May 2012.
+Mr S paid around £55,000 for 50% of a unit.
+Mr S's investment was made in late February 2013.

-Before making the investment, Mr W was provided with a Report on the Principal Terms of Documentation prepared by a firm of solicitors in London.
+Before making the investment, Mr S was provided with a Report on the Principal Terms of Documentation prepared by a firm of solicitors in London.
 He was also provided with a report on Oasis in English prepared by a lawyer in Cape Verde.
-And Mr W was required by Carey to sign a document headed SIPP Member Instruction and Declaration, Alternative Investment - Salinas Sea.
+And Mr S was required by Carey to sign a document headed SIPP Member Instruction and Declaration, Alternative Investment - Salinas Sea.

-As I understand it, the resort was completed later in 2013 and Options, on behalf of Mr W, was invited to inspect it in December 2013.
-Options wrote to Mr W informing him of this in March 2014.
+As I understand it, the resort was completed later in 2013 and Mr S was invited to inspect it in November 2013.
 The formalities for completing the purchase were to take place soon after.